fryktoria/interactiveMagneticCompassRose/README.md

  The user may increase or decrease the size of the compass rose, using the `Image size` buttons `+` and `-`, as well as restore the image to the original size, using the `Default` button.

 # Caveats
 The application is designed for local use.
 It is one single HTML page residing in a local folder of a computer.
 The informational lines, the declination and the line that can be set manually by the user, are stored locally using the [Javascript Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 They are stored in unencrypted form and therefore **cannot be used for any personal or confidential data**.

 The application does not exercise any control on the user input.
 Therefore, if the page is published on a web server, it may be prone to various types of attacks, giving control of the computer to malicious users.

 ***IT IS STRONGLY SUGGESTED NOT TO USE WITH A WEB SERVER.
 THE AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGES.
-PLEASE REFER TO THE LICENSE DOCUMENT.***
+PLEASE REFER TO THE [LICENSE](#licending] SECTION AND THE LICENSING DOCUMENT.***

 # Attributions